Hybrid-08933/Hexdump/README.md

 ## Overview

 Experimental version which uses mmap to memory map the entire file into memory instead of using a buffer to hold the file.
-There are no limits on how big the file can be which is less than ideal i suppose but why would anyone hexdump a file gigabytes in size.
+There are no limits on how big the file can be which is less than ideal.

 ## Performance difference
 Heres perf stat for the buffered version on a 512mb file with cold cache